 Napoleon was out of place for his time.
 In Napoleon: A Life, Andrew Roberts catalogues the everyday behaviors that made Napoleon exceptional.

 I was not very familiar with Napoleon or the Napoleonic Wars before reading this history.
-As such, I came in with the popular assumptions about who Napoleon was: “short, big ego”.
-These associations were so strong that psychologists coined the “Napoleon complex”.
+As such, I came in with the popular assumptions about who Napoleon was: “short, self-obsessed”.
+These associations are so strong that psychologists coined the “Napoleon complex”.

 As it turns out, these ideas entered the cultural mainstream largely as a result of British propaganda produced during Napoleon's life.
 To start, Napoleon was not actually short (although perhaps he appeared so next to his guards).

-When I say that Napoleon was out of place for his time, I mean that he did a number of things that may be relatively common today, but were uncommon in the 1700s.
-He was a genuine innovator, and this is what drove his rise to power—not “ego”.
+When I say that Napoleon was out of place for his time, I mean that he did a number of things that may be common today, but were uncommon in the 1700s.
+He was a genuine innovator, and this is what drove his rise to power.

-- Napoleon was uncommonly well-read, particularly in history.
-As one of the poorest students in his military college, he would choose to buy books for his personal reading over food or clothing.
+Napoleon was well-read, particularly in history.
+As one of the poorest students in the military college he attended, Napoleon would choose to buy books for personal reading over food or clothing.
 Later in life, Napoleon urged his junior officers “to read and re-read the campaigns of Alexander the Great, Hannibal, Julius Caesar, Gustavus Adolfus, Prince Eugene and Frederick the Great.”

 ‘Do you know how I managed?’
 Napoleon later recalled of this period of his life.
 ‘By never entering a café or going into society; by eating dry bread, and brushing my own clothes so that they might last the longer.
 I lived like a bear, in a little room, with books for my only friends… These were the joys and debaucheries of my youth.’

-- Napoleon communicated much more frequently than his contemporaries.
-He would often send dozens of letters in a single day.
+Napoleon communicated with his staff much more frequently than his contemporaries.
+He would often send dozens of letters in a single day, dictating short messages as if he were texting.
+This coordinated his staff in a way that was previously unheard of.

-At 1 a.m. on the night of June 4, Colonel Maleszewski, one of Napoleon’s staff officers, heard the Emperor pacing up and down his room in Thorn, singing the verse from ‘Le Chant du Départ’ that includes the line ‘Tremblez, ennemis de la France.’
 On that day alone, Napoleon had written letters to Davout complaining of the marauding of Württemberger troops in Poland, to Clarke about raising a company of Elban sappers, to Marie Louise to say that he had been twelve hours in the saddle since 2 a.m., to Cambacérès that the frontier was quiet, to Eugène ordering 30,000 bushels of barley, and no fewer than twenty-four letters to Berthier about everything from a paymaster who should be punished for incompetence to a fever hospital that needed to be relocated.
-Preparing for the attack on Russia caused Napoleon to write nearly five hundred letters to Berthier between the beginning of January 1812 and the crossing of the Niemen, and another
+Preparing for the attack on Russia caused Napoleon to write nearly five hundred letters to Berthier between the beginning of January 1812 and the crossing of the Niemen, and another 631 to Davout, Clarke, Lacuée and Maret between them.

-- Napoleon genuinely cared about the well-being of soldiers.
-This was a break from the monarchies that took their armies and fealty for granted.
-Napoleon knew that the day-to-day conditions of the average solider was what kept an army together.
+Napoleon genuinely cared about the well-being of his soldiers.
+This was a departure from the attitude of monarchies that took their soldier’s loyalty for granted.
+Napoleon knew that the day-to-day conditions of the average solider was what made an army successful.

 An astonishing number of his letters throughout his career refer to providing footwear for his troops.